umlaeute/v4l2loopback/README.md

 $ v4l2loopback-ctl set-timeout-image service-unavailable.png /dev/video0
 this currently requires GStreamer 0.10 installed
 ~~~

 # KERNELs
 the original module has been developed for linux-2.6.28;
 i don't have a system with such an old kernel anymore, so i don't know whether
 it still works.
 further development has been done mainly on linux-2.6.32 and linux-2.6.35, with
-newer kernels being continually tested as they enter debian.
+newer kernels being continually tested as they enter Debian.

 support:
-- <= <kbd>2.6.27</kbd>		definitely will NOT work
+- >= <kbd>4.0.0</kbd>		should work
-- <kbd>2.6.28</kbd> - <kbd>2.6.31</kbd>	may work (seems to compile but i cannot test)
+- >= <kbd>3.0.0</kbd>		might work
-- >= <kbd>2.6.32</kbd>		should work
+- << <kbd>3.0.0</kbd>		may work (has not been tested in ages)
-- >= <kbd>3.0.0</kbd>		should work as well
+- <= <kbd>2.6.27</kbd>		will definitely NOT work

 # DISTRIBUTIONS
 v4l2loopack is now (since 2010-10-13) available as a Debian-package.
 https://packages.debian.org/source/stable/v4l2loopback

-This means, that it is also part of Debian-derived distributions, including
+this means, that it is also part of Debian-derived distributions, including
 Ubuntu (starting with natty).
-The most convenient way is to install the package "v4l2loopback-dkms":
+the most convenient way is to install the package "v4l2loopback-dkms":

     # aptitude install v4l2loopback-dkms

-This should automatically build and install the module for your current kernel
+this should automatically build and install the module for your current kernel
 (provided you have the matching kernel-headers installed).
-Another option is to install the "v4l2loopback-source" package.
+another option is to install the "v4l2loopback-source" package.
-In this case you should be able to simply do (as root):
+in this case you should be able to simply do (as root):

     # aptitude install v4l2loopback-source module-assistant
     # module-assistant auto-install v4l2loopback-source